vikas2001mishra/Python-OOPs-Concepts/README.md

 # Setter and getter methods:-
-      .Setter-> To set the value to the Instance variale (mutator method)->(other name Setter).
+      .Setter-> To set the value to the Instance variable (mutator method)->(other name Setter).
-      .getter-> To get the value to the Instance variable.,also knoen as (Accessor method).
+      .getter-> To get the value to the Instance variable.,also known as (Accessor method).

 # Static methods:-
-            ->Inside methed if we are not using instance and static variables.
+            ->Inside method if we are not using instance and static variables.
             ->General utility method
             ->@staticmethed